Skip to content

 Override resolution

 When Drupal loads a configuration object (e.g., system.site), the config factory asks all registered override services to provide their overrides.
-Domain Config registers two override services, applied in order:
+Domain Config registers one override service:

 The final merged result follows this cascade: